BillHertzing/ATAP.Utilities/SolutionDocumentation/NewComputerSetup.md

 These instructions are for adding a machine to a non-domain workgroup, and creating local users and groups on the machine.

-### Create a Windows bootable USB stick

-Create latest Windows 11 bootable USB stick (Instructions TBD) Print latest Windows 11 Pro license Key
+Bootable USB stick is created from an ISO download and Rufus program.
+Rufus allows you to create a local user and bypass the microsoft account login.

-### utat022 OS instructions
+### Windows OS instructions

-unplug SATA drives, leave just PCIE drive in disconnect the machine from the internet plug USB stick into bootable usb port
+plug USB stick into bootable usb port
-Power up the machine, boot through the USB strick Install Windows 11 Pro to (unformatted) drive 0
+Power up the machine, boot through the USB stick
-When asked for the name of the first administrative user, enter `<YourInitialAdministratorUserID>` and `<YourInitialAdministratorPassword>`
-Login to the new machine using the first administrative user

-### Document the Operating System baseline

-run the program 'Everything' from a USB stick, get list to a file "01 Clean Windows 11 install, Step 01 Files.efu"
+- follow prompts to install windows, to the M2.2 SSD drive (2TB or bigger)
+- when reboot/restart occurs, go into Bios, change boot order to be the M2.2 disk, remove the USB drive
+- save and exit
+- Follow prompts after rebooting, including setting password for first user

+The following steps are run via the Windows UI,
+## set Timezone

+- via the Windows UI, change timezone as appropriate

+## change machine name

+- Settings -> system->System Product Name - enter <newcomputerName>

+## Network Sharing

+using Windows Explorer, navigate to the `network` folder.You will see a prompt indicating network access is turned off. it will offer to turn it on.
+Select `make this network private and enable discovery and file sharing`

 ## Boostrap a new host for accepting communications from the IAC controller